md-random/Blackjack/README.md

 - 3.4: Betting Input set to minimum 0.50 increments
 - 3.5: Refactored bankroll management, enhanced hand logging with hand numbers, and improved code maintainability
 - 3.6: Implemented HandLog component for managing game logs, refactored MainBlackjack.vue to use it, and improved code structure
+- 3.7: Implemented incremental handNumber, refactored hand logging, and integrated BettingInterface component

 ## Logic and Function Explanations

 ### Core Game Functions

 1. `winLoss(result, bet)`: Centralizes bankroll adjustments for wins, losses, ties, and blackjacks.
 2. `dealInitialHands()`: Handles the initial deal of cards and checks for blackjacks.
+Now includes handNumber increment.
 3. `hit()`: Allows the player to take another card.
 4. `stand()`: Ends the player's turn and initiates the dealer's turn.
 5. `double()`: Doubles the player's bet and deals one more card.
 6. `split()`: Splits a pair into two separate hands.
 7. `checkForBlackjackAfterSplit(hand)`: Checks for blackjack in split hands.
 8. `compareHands(playerScore, dealerScore, handIndex)`: Compares player and dealer hands to determine the winner.
+Now includes handNumber increment.
 9. `nextHand()`: Moves to the next split hand.
 10. `endGame()`: Finalizes the game round.
 11. `resetGame()`: Resets the game state for a new round.
+Now resets handNumber.

 ### Helper Functions